 This is my favorite quiche recipe.
 It hasn’t failed me yet and I’ve served it countless times with excellent results.
 I’ve had this recipe for years but adapted it along the way.
-Originally it calls for sausage, which I still make for my husband, but I prefer the sweet, caramelized taste of leeks, pungent sun-dried tomatoes, meaty mushrooms and mild spinach in mine.
+Originally it calls for sausage, which I still make here and there, but I prefer the sweet, caramelized taste of leeks, pungent sun-dried tomatoes, meaty mushrooms and mild spinach in mine.
 I usually just throw in whatever I have that day and it turns out delicious every time.
 This time I threw in some kale in addition to the spinach, but I could see adding zucchini, squash, roasted fresh tomatoes, peppers, roasted potatoes, broccoli….you get the idea.
 Whatever you have in your fridge is fair game.

 Serves 6.
 Prep time: 25 minutes, Cook Time: 35-40 minutes

 - One frozen 9″ pie crust (take out of freezer to rest while preparing everything)

 - Two medium sized leeks, chopped and diced

 - 1/4 cup of sun-dried tomatoes (or more depending on your liking)

 - 3-4 cups of fresh spinach